hyperhq/docs.hyper.sh-hyper/Feature/container/filter-action.md

 - label=<key>=<value>
 ```

-The same filter expression attribute will be as union, different will be as intersection.
+The same filter expression attribute will be as a union, different will be as an intersection.

 # Action: Notification

-Once you saved a filter, you can set up some actions on the filer. currently we support enabling container stop notification action in the [console page](https://console.hyper.sh/filters).
+Once you saved a filter, you can set up some actions on the filter. currently, we support enabling container stop notification action in the [console page](https://console.hyper.sh/filters).
 Hyper.sh will notify via email when container automatically stop:

-- Including all stop events which is non-user operations (CLI and API is user operation).
+- Including all stop events which is non-user operations (CLI and API are user operation).
 - The notification threshold is 5 minutes, the email will include a list of all stop events during that time.
 - The notification email will include container id, name, exit code and time.
-- If your container repeatedly restart, we will only send one notification email within 5 minutes.
+- If your container repeatedly restarts, we will only send one notification email within 5 minutes.
 - If the container stop is caused by hyper.sh service problem, we will send the notification email as soon as possible.